omise/omise-ios/README.md

   }

   func authorizingPaymentViewControllerDidCancel(_ viewController: AuthorizingPaymentViewController) {
-    // Handle the case that user tap cancel button. omiseSDK.dismiss()
+    // Handle the case that the user taps cancel. omiseSDK.dismiss()
   }
 }